Iogsotot/rsschool-cv/cv.md

 At the moment, I have already completed training at HTML-Academy in the direction of Web-developer, module of HTML-Markup on Vectree, now I study on Hexlet, learn.javascript.ru and RSSchool.

 ### Potfolio
-In recent years, I worked in a different specialty, so II only have training projects.
+In recent years, I worked in a different specialty, so I only have training projects.
 Some of this:
 1. [mini-game] on pure JS
 2. beautiful [landing-page]
 3. visual copy of [Netflix]